-SOURCE OF EMISSIONS DATA REQUIRED SOURCE OF DATA SCOPE 1: STATIONARY EMISSIONS stated in the appropriate unit, e.g. Invoices available in internal databases of the STATIOTARY EMISSIONS kilograms/year company

-SCOPE 1: NON-STATIONARY EMISSIONS The consumption of a given fuel in vehicles belonging to or under the control of the company stated in appropriate unit, e.g. in liters/year Invoices from employees or, for example, data from fuel cards SCOPE 1: REFRIGERANTS The leakage of a given refrigerant; refrigerant given in kilograms/year Report on maintenance of e.g. system air conditioning SCOPE 2: ELECTRICITY -Electricity consumption given in an appropriate unit, such as kWh/year -Information on whether the electricity comes from renewable sources Invoices available in internal databases of the company SCOPE 2 HEAT/COOLING/STEAM Thermal energy consumption as network heat given in the appropriate unit, e.g., in GJ/year Invoices available in internal databases of the company
+SOURCE OF EMISSIONS DATA REQUIRED SOURCE OF DATA SCOPE 1: STATIONARY EMISSIONS The consumption of a given solid fuel stated in the appropriate unit, e.g. kilograms/year Invoices available in internal databases of the company SCOPE 1: NON-STATIONARY EMISSIONS The consumption of a given fuel in vehicles belonging to or under the control of the company stated in appropriate unit, e.g. in liters/year Invoices from employees or, for example, data from fuel cards SCOPE 1: REFRIGERANTS The leakage of a given refrigerant; refrigerant given in kilograms/year Report on maintenance of e.g. system air conditioning SCOPE 2: ELECTRICITY -Electricity consumption given in an appropriate unit, such as kWh/year -Information on whether the electricity comes from renewable sources Invoices available in internal databases of the company SCOPE 2 HEAT/COOLING/STEAM Thermal energy consumption as network heat given in the appropriate unit, e.g., in GJ/year Invoices available in internal databases of the company